tompave/tagbox/README.md

 ##Contribute

 With this plugin I wanted to keep things simple, but I'd like to hear suggestions about features and configuration options.
-If you want you can send me  pull request:
+If you want you can send me a pull request:

 * fork on GitHub
 * `git clone` your fork on your computer